presidentbeef/brakeman/README.md

 Brakeman is a static analysis tool which checks Ruby on Rails applications for security vulnerabilities.

-It targets Rails versions > 2.0 and < 3.0.
+It targets Rails versions > 2.0 with experimental support for Rails 3.x

 # Installation